SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs: SpinBench

 \paragraph{Mental Rotation} Mental rotation tasks evaluate a model’s ability to simulate object transformations by imagining how an object’s orientation changes under specified rotations.
 Unlike perspective-taking tasks, which require adopting a different viewpoint, mental rotation requires reasoning about the intrinsic geometry of a single object as it spins in place.
 In these tasks, the model is presented with a reference front view of an object and a description of a rotation (e.g., “rotate 135 degrees clockwise”).
 It must then select the correct image among several candidates that matches the object’s new orientation.
 This requires integrating visual recognition with geometric transformation, a key hallmark of human mental imagery.
 These tasks are particularly diagnostic because they isolate the ability to track orientation without introducing multi-object relations or cluttered scene grounding.

-\begin{itemize} \item \textbf{Mental Rotation} (Fig.~\ref{fig:examples_mental_rotation}): The model is asked to determine the new orientation of a single object after a specified angular rotation.
+\begin{itemize} \item \textbf{Object Mental Rotation} (Fig.~\ref{fig:examples_mental_rotation}): The model is asked to determine the new orientation of a single object after a specified angular rotation.
 For example, given a chair in its canonical front-facing view, the model must predict which candidate corresponds to a 135-degree clockwise rotation.
-Success requires both accurate angle-tracking and strong spatial imagination. \end{itemize}
+Success requires both accurate angle-tracking and strong spatial imagination. \item \textbf{Car Mental Rotation}: The model is asked to determine the new orientation of the car after a specified angular rotation. \item \textbf{Infinigen Mental Rotation}: The model must determine the new orientation of a target object (e.g., a clamp) on a cluttered tabletop after it undergoes a specified angular rotation.